angadps/LongReads/README.md

 LongReads
 =========

-HapMut Leveraging haplotype information in long reads for genotype and variant calling
+HapMut: Leveraging haplotype information in long reads for calling novel variants and mutations